Cooperative Distributed MPC via Decentralized Real-Time Optimization: Implementation Results for Robot Formations: Experimental Results

 \section{Experimental Results}

-\subsection{Formation control via linear-quadratic MPC and ADMM}
+\subsection{Formation Control via linear-quadratic MPC and ADMM}

 We consider a scenario where a set $\mathcal{S} = \{1,2,3,4\}$ of four mobile robots moves in a chain-like formation.
-OCP~\eqref{ocp} is designed such that each robot is coupled to its neighbors in the chain.
+OCP~\eqref{ocp} is designed such that each robot is coupled to its neighbors in the chain, i.e., the underlying coupling and communication graph is a path graph of length four.
 The robots are initially positioned with an equidistant spacing of $0.4\,\mathrm{m}$.
 The first robot then moves along a rectangular path and the remaining robots follow while keeping the initialized distance to their neighbors.
+Figure~\ref{fig:blockDiagram} summarizes the control architecture and shows the communicated signals between robots and controllers.

 We choose a horizon $N=7$ and a sampling interval ${\Delta t = 0.2\,\text{s}}$.
 For the cost matrices, we set $Q_{11} = Q_{22} = Q_{33} = \text{diag}(20,20)$, $Q_{44} = \text{diag}(10,10)$, $Q_{ij} = \text{diag}(-10,-10)$ for all $j \in \{i-1,i+1\} \cap \mathcal{S} $ and for all $i \in \mathcal{S}$, and $R_{ii} = \text{diag}(1,1)$ for all $i \in \mathcal{S}$.
 The remaining cost matrices $Q_{ij}$ are set to zero.
 The terminal cost matrix is chosen as $P = Q$.
 The setpoints are $\bar{x}_1 = x_1^{\text{d}}(t)$ and $\bar{x}_i = \bar{x}_{i-1} + \delta$ for all $i \in \{2,3,4\}$, where $x_1^{\text{d}}(t)$ encodes the rectangular path and ${\delta = ^\top\,\mathrm{m}}$ is the desired spacing between neighbors.
 The input constraints are given as ${ ^\top\,\mathrm{m/s} \leq u_i \leq }^\top \,\mathrm{m/s}$ for all $i \in \mathcal{S}$.
 We enforce no state constraints such that $\mathbb{X}_i = \mathbb{R}^{n_{x,i}}$ and $\mathbb{X}_{ij} = \mathbb{R}^{n_{x,i}} \times \mathbb{R}^{n_{x,j}}$ for all $i,j \in \mathcal{S}$.
 OCP~\eqref{ocp} therefore is a strongly convex QP.